artynuts/ai-model-comparison/README.md

 5. Access your query history in the sidebar
 6. View rating summaries in the dedicated ratings page
 7. Click on past queries to view previous comparisons
+8. Choose your preferred storage method (PostgreSQL or localStorage) from the sidebar

 ## Tech Stack